johnb432/AIMEE/README.md

-# AIMEE - ACE interaction menu expansion - enhanced
+# AIMEE - ACE interaction menu expansion - Enhanced

 This mod is a client side mod.